How to Remove Moss from Your Roof (and Prevent It from Growing Back)

 - Long-handled soft-bristle brush

-- Before applying a moss-remover cleaner, use a scrub brush or a long-handled soft-bristle brush to gently scrape or pluck moss from the roof shingles or tiles.
+Before applying a moss-remover cleaner, use a scrub brush ($3-$15, The Home Depot) or a long-handled soft-bristle brush to gently scrape or pluck moss from the roof shingles or tiles.
 Work on one small section at a time, which allows you better control of the brush and your scrubbing motions.
-Move the brushes downward to protect the shingles from breakage.
+Move the brush downward to protect the shingles from breakage.

-- Still need a chemical solution?
-Use a pump sprayer or large spray bottle to apply your preferred moss-remover to the moss.
+Still need a chemical solution?
+Use a pump sprayer ($10, Walmart) or large spray bottle to apply your preferred moss-remover.
 Soak the moss and let the solution set per the manufacturer instructions.
-Using a homemade remover?
+Using a homemade moss remover?
 Let it set for about 20 minutes.

-- Alternatively, you can use a power washer to clean away moss, but there are several caveats to consider.
+Alternatively, you can use a power washer ($100, The Home Depot) to clean away moss, but there are several caveats to consider.
 First, you need to ensure that roof shingles and tiles are not broken, chipped, or damaged, as water applied at a high-pressure is likely to amplify the damage and seep through any cracks.
 Also, when using a power washer, you will need to stand on the roof above the mold so you can point the power washer in a downward direction.
-If you opt for a power-washer method, use the washer on the lowest pressure setting possible.
+If you opt for a power washer to remove moss from your roof, use it on the lowest pressure setting possible.

-Happily, there are preventive measures you can use to keep your roof moss free.
+Happily, there are preventive measures you can use to keep your roof moss-free.
 First, let the sunshine in!
 Trim branches overhanging your roof, keep gutters free of debris, and regularly remove moisture collectors, such as leaves, branches, and seedpods, that pile up on the roof and encourage moss to grow.
 The best long-term solution?
-Attach strips of zinc (Z-Stop) or zinc-coated metal flashing strips just below a roof's peak or ridge caps; when it rains, water flows over the metal strips leaching out moss-retardant zinc particles, which attach to roof shingles and/or tiles to stop new moss from forming.
+Attach strips of zinc ($37, The Home Depot) or zinc-coated metal flashing strips just below a roof's peak or ridge caps.
+When it rains, water flows over the metal strips leaching out moss-retardant zinc particles, which attach to roof shingles and/or tiles to stop new moss from forming.